rohrerj/scion/doc/BorderRouter.md

 The configuration of the border router will remain in the border router toml file.
 The following configuration entries are added:

-## Buffer size in packets
+## Pool size of packet buffers
-Since a buffer of packets is bound to a receiver, the buffer can be configured for each receiver seperately.
+Since a pool of packet buffers is bound to a receiver, the size of the pool can be configured for each receiver seperately.
-The number has to be positive.
+It makes sense to make this configurable on a per border router interface level because not every interface might have the same expected load and hence not every interface requires the same pool size.
+An appropriate default value would have to be evaluated.

 ## Number of processing routines (N)
 By configuring the number of processing routines one can specify the number of goroutines that are able to process packets in parallel.
-The number has to be positive.
+A default value could be 4 to 8 times the number of border router interfaces.

 ## Number of slow-path processing routines (M)
 By configuring the number of slow-path processing routines one can specify the number of goroutines that process the packets on the slow-path.
-The number has to be positive.
+A default value could be the same number as we have border router interfaces.

-## Processing packets queue size
+## Processing packets channel size
 Since each processing routine has a queue of packets to process and all packets not fitting in the queue are dropped, one has to specify a reasonable queue size.
-The number has to be positive.
+A default value could be 256.

 # Considerations for future work
 ## Multiple Receivers per Border Router interface